 Above image: Caleb Landry Jones by Jacqueline Castel

 Actor and musician Caleb Landry Jones has released the opening track of his debut album, The Mother Stone, out 1st May on Sacred Bones Records.
-The 30-year-old, whose stellar performances in Get Out (2017), Three Billboards Outside Ebbing, Missouri (2017) and The Dead Don’t Die (2019) has been writing and recording music since age sixteen, around the same time he started acting professionally.
+The 30-year-old, whose stellar performances in Get Out (2017), Three Billboards Outside Ebbing, Missouri (2017) and The Dead Don’t Die (2019) has been writing and recording music since the age of sixteen, around the same time he started acting professionally.

 With a back catalogue of over 700 recorded songs, virtually all of which are unheard, songwriting has become an increasingly important means of self-sustenance for Jones.
 “I started writing record after record after record after record, because I didn’t know what to do with myself,” he says.
 “It was a good way of healing.
 And it felt like as soon as I started doing it, it felt like it needed to happen all the time.”